IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 ## Current limitations

-This version of the document does not specifiy how to do key updates for the MKT.
+This version of the document does not specifiy how to do key updates for MKTs.
 It is left for later versions of this document to fill this gap.
 One way would be to derive a new tcp_ao_secret from the previous tcp_ao_secret and use a new KeyID.
 However, this could expose the key update event to on-path attackers.
 Further guidance is required on the severity of